The Bankrate promise

 The 2 percent cash back cards

-Don’t get me wrong—I still love 2 percent cash back cards with no annual fee, such as the Wells Fargo Active Cash® Card (earns 2% cash rewards), the Citi® Double Cash Card (which technically gives 1 percent cash back when you make a purchase and another 1 percent when you pay it off) and the PayPal Cashback Mastercard®.
+Don’t get me wrong — I still love 2 percent cash back cards with no annual fee, such as the Wells Fargo Active Cash® Card (earns 2 percent cash rewards), the Citi® Double Cash Card (which technically gives 1 percent cash back when you make a purchase and another 1 percent when you pay it off) and the PayPal Cashback Mastercard®.
 These all offer a solid, straightforward return.

 If you want to keep it really simple, you could achieve a favorable outcome by using one of them for all of your spending.
 Or if you’re willing to take on a bit more complexity in exchange for a higher benefit, you can incorporate other cards with better rewards in certain categories (but lower in others, which is where the 2 percent cash back cards factor in as a strong foundation).